-The original Cassegrain secondary support consisted of a single vane, which was rigid in the EW direction but flexible in NS.
-A new top end was designed in 1994 with interchangeable Cassegrain and Prime Focus operations.
-A new Cassegrain support system was built with a rigid pyramid structure to improve the pointing.
+The original Cassegrain secondary support consisted of a single vane, which was rigid in the East-West direction but flexible in the North-South line.
+A new top end was designed in 1994 with interchangeable Cassegrain and Prime Focus operations together a new Cassegrain support system was built with a rigid pyramid structure to improve the pointing.

 The original control room.
 Left: a DEC PDP11 which controlled the telescope.
 Centre: a BBC computer which controlled the UBV photometer.

 In 2006 a 14" Meade LX200R Schmidt-Cassegrain telescope was installed alongside the main 16" telescope.
 This telescope and the SBIG STL-1001E CCD camera that was installed with it was well suited for wide field imaging and photometry.
 Following this Prime Focus operations were decommissioned.

 A major upgrade to the observatory is underway in 2013, including the commissioning of a new telescope, intruments, and telescope control systems.
 We anticipate announcing further details in autumn 2013.